Sign up for our newsletter

 Vito has made a name for himself in the WordPress community for launching a very successful plugin -- WP FeedBack PRO -- A platform that makes it easy for you to manage your WordPress agency, by allowing you to capture client feedback on live websites and putting it all into a central dashboard.

-He has also recently hosted the WP FeedBack Virtual Summit, a 7 day event that attracted several thousand attendees and that we were proud to sponsor.
+He has also recently hosted the WP FeedBack Virtual Summit, a 7-day event that attracted several thousand attendees and that we were proud to sponsor.

 Before all this though, he ran his own agency in London, so he is very much across the creative process and all the technical stuff behind the scenes.

-Onload Time - Half a second max over First contentful paint, but I only look at this number if it’s particularly high.
+Half a second max over First contentful paint, but I only look at this number if it’s particularly high.

 If you have any questions for Vito he’s very active in his Facebook Group and is more than happy to provide advice.